Acanthocercodes

 Acanthocercodes is a genus of monopisthocotylean monogeneans, belonging to the family Diplectanidae.
 All its species are parasites of the gill lamellae of marine teleosts.

 The type-species of the genus is Acanthocercodes bullardi Kritsky & Diggles, 2015.

+Etymology

+The generic name is derived from the Ancient Greek acantha, "thorn", and cercos, "tail", with the suffix -odes ("like") appended, referring to the "spiny peduncle of the body proper."

 Species

 According to the World Register of Marine Species, species include: